Harold-Anderson/acfo/src/content/post/a-simple-plan.md

 - What is the chance you get a decision from customer three in month five?
 - What is the chance you close customer three in month five?

 You don’t have to use Causal.
 Instead, you could do this for free in [RiskAmp Web](https://web.riskamp.com/about).
 Or maybe you want to use another FP & A tool.
-You may use any continuous distribution for the time-to-decision for each customer.
+You may use any probability distribution for the time-to-decision for each customer.
 Good luck!